Search for cosmic rays in GRANDProto300: Experimental setup and dataset

 \subsection{Data processing: cosmic-ray search pipeline}

 The pipeline for cosmic-ray search is directly applied to CD events.
 They are subject to two types of noise: transient noise and stationary background noise.
-Transient noise induces events and is targeted for batch removal due to its high occurrence; for example, 70\,\% of all events originate from an electric transformer in the northeast.
+Transient noise induces events and is targeted for batch removal due to its high occurrence; for example, 70\,\% of all events in the period originate from an electric transformer in the northeast.
 Stationary background noise, on the other hand, appears within the baseline of the trace but does not independently trigger DUs.
-For this pipeline, we aim to adopt a conservative approach, prioritizing the reduction of false positives over false negatives in our cosmic-ray identification process.
+For this pipeline, we aim to adopt a conservative approach, prioritizing purity over efficiency in our cosmic-ray identification process.